ArrJayOh/Test/README.md

 ## Group MP 9 - X Clone - Project Description

 This project aims to create a simplified clone of the social network X (previously known as Twitter).
-Our goal is replicate the design of the reference platform, as well as a selection of its functionalities and features.
+Our goal is to replicate the design of the reference platform, as well as a selection of its functionalities and features.

 ## Documentation